Bama's Hurts on future: 'Story's far from over'

 "I'm always going to be a competitor," he said.
 "I was raised to compete.
 I'm a fighter.
 I think that explains itself."

-Should Hurts choose to transfer, he would be immediately eligible since he graduated from Alabama earlier this month.
+Should Hurts choose to transfer, he would be immediately eligible because he graduated from Alabama earlier this month.

 During graduation, Hurts received a standing ovation from many people in the audience.